 His eyes flicked toward her briefly before returning to the road but he said nothing in return.
 In the silence that followed, he turned off the expressway and onto a highway and then after that a smaller road.

 He nodded but remained silent, parking the car in front of the place.
-He turned toward her and once again she found herself held his dark eyes, so dark in the dim light they were almost black.
+He turned toward her and once again she found herself held in his dark eyes, so dark in the dim light they were almost black.
 "Shall we?"

 "Su-sure," she agreed, and stepping out into the cool evening, they walked together toward the restaurant.